KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Added:** <Version date="2022-11-09" />

 **Finding:**
-Xiphos and Evenstar gives buff 64 frames after equipped, all timers are reset when removed or when enter/exit domains (including challenge again, abyss try again), allowing the buff to reapply 64 frames after re-equipping or enter/exit domains regardless of the previous timer.
+Xiphos and Evenstar give their respective buffs 64 frames after being equipped, all timers are reset when removed or when entering/exiting domains (including challenge again, abyss try again), allowing the buff to re-apply 64 frames after re-equipping or entering/exiting domains regardless of the previous timer.

 **Evidence:**
 [YouTube](https://youtu.be/Jjo54rCDZ-w)